Insidiae/perpetual-testing-initiative/Round 0/log.md

 **Thoughts:** I really like how Figma lets us create composable components and tweak each instance as needed.
 It truly feels like a very productive way to prototype my apps, starting from the smallest components to the full pages and screens!

 **Link to work:** N/A

+### Day 93: Tuesday, December 7th, 2021

+**Today's Progress**: Finished the Visual Assets and Accessibility sections of the ZTM Web & Mobile Designer course.

+**Thoughts:** Got a few more Figma tricks up my sleeve.
+Using the right plugins can really speed up my design workflow, plus I can also do some pretty cool stuff with the pre-made assets given by some of these plugins as well.
+Pretty cool stuff!

+**Link to work:** N/A